alamkanak/Android-Week-View/README.md

 Use the following interfaces according to your need.

+- `mWeekView.setWeekViewLoader()` to provide events to the calendar
-- `mWeekView.setMonthChangeListener()` to provide events to the calendar
+- `mWeekView.setMonthChangeListener()` to provide events to the calendar by months
 - `mWeekView.setOnEventClickListener()` to get a callback when an event is clicked
 - `mWeekView.setEventLongPressListener()` to get a callback when an event is long pressed
 - `mWeekView.setEmptyViewClickListener()` to get a callback when any empty space is clicked